- SaaS development costs depend on project requirements and range from $50,000 to $500,000.

 The pricing flexibility is due to the difference in economic conditions, market features, and general cost of living.
 The potential problems of picking an outsourced agency are communication issues and time zone differences.
 But if you are open to cooperating with off-shore companies, they can offer good quality and a reasonable price.

-Here are the average price ranges for SaaS software development in five main regions.
+Here are the average price ranges for SaaS software development in various regions*.

 |Region of SaaS app development||Hourly rate range|